 - There is no longer any need to provide a ProseMirror node view constructor function.
 React-based node views are now just React components that accept

-as props. - Props related to the ProseMirror node, such as the node itself, the
+NodeViewComponentPropsas props. - Props related to the ProseMirror node, such as the node itself, the

-, which may be rendered anywhere in the component, as appropriate. - All node view components must forward their ref to the root element of the component.
+getPosfunction, and decorations, now live in thenodePropsproperty.
+All other props must be spread onto the root element of the node view component, aside fromchildren, which may be rendered anywhere in the component, as appropriate. - All node view components must forward their ref to the root element of the component.

 - To implement features that would normally live in the node view spec, there are new hooks, such as